nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

 Assume we have a module with optional features that rely on a third-party library that provides a FindThirdPartyPackage.cmake.
-This ``Find${Package}.cmake`` file can be distributed by `CMake itself`_, via library/package managers (APT, Pacman, `VcPkg`_), or included to the project tree in the build-support/3rd-party directory.
+This ``Find${Package}.cmake`` file can be distributed by `CMake itself`_, via library/package managers (APT, Pacman, `vcpkg`_), or included to the project tree in the build-support/3rd-party directory.

 .. _CMake itself: https://github.com/Kitware/CMake/tree/master/Modules
 .. _Vcpkg: https://github.com/Microsoft/vcpkg#using-vcpkg-with-cmake